MichaelKMalak/mobile-code-challenge-solution-android/README.md

 2. When the user zooms in with elevation, the vehicle marker rotation is not right.

 ## Notes
-1. I think the navigation bearing is already implemented by the rotation of the vehicle in `animateMarker`.
-2. There is no need for a release Google API key.
+1. There is no need for a release Google API key.
-3. Making the markers clickable to display addresses is redundant data that is not necessary since I display what is the next stop location on the screen already.
+2. I thought about making the markers clickable to display addresses but I ended up not doing it as I thought it's redundant data that is not necessary since the next stop location is displayed on the screen.
-4. I designed the drawables on illustrator for a vectorized code.
-For some reason, google map needed the markers to be an image, so I had to convert the vector images (SVG) to PNG.
+3. I designed the drawables on illustrator for a vectorized code.
+However, I discovered that google map needs the markers to be an image/bitmap, so I had to convert the vector images .SVG to .PNG.

 ## Assumptions
 1. The webSocket will always send an event when the vehicle reaches an intermediate stop to update the "Heading to" text view.
 2. `Event.data` from the webSocket may be null but `Event.data[0].Address` will never be null but could be empty.

 ## What is missing?
 1. Unit testing.
 2. Handling webSocket's failure for a better UX.

 ## How to use?
 1. Import the project using Android studio.
 2. Go to `google_maps_api.xml`
-3. Google's API_key is set open to be used.
-However, if it was expired, kindly follow the instructions to create a Google Maps API key and paste it in the aforementioned xml file.
+3. Google's API_key is set (open) to be used.
+However, if it was expired, kindly follow the instructions commented in the file to create a Google Maps API key and paste it in the aforementioned xml file.

 ## Screenshot